 I got into photography when I was 18.
 My interest in visual design was driven earlier though, creating flyers for band Is used to play in when I was about 15 years old.
 I would have to cut out pictures and printed text, layout the flyer, tape it together and make copies at Kinkos etc.

 The first digital camera I shot on was a 1MP HP camera that came with HP printers back in 1999.
-From there, I used it to take photos of bands I was playing for web use and early social networking (Friendster, My Space, Geo Cities websites etc.) I later took photography classes in college, focusing in film use.
+From there, I used it to take photos of bands I was playing for web use and early social networking (Friendster, My Space, Geo Cities websites etc.) I later took photography classes in college, focusing on film use.

 To this day, I still LOVE film.
-I shoot on a Nikon F100 from time to time, usually capturing abstract subject material that interplay with the film medium more successfully.
+I shoot on a Nikon F100 from time to time, usually capturing abstract subject material that interplays with the film medium more successfully.
 During college I shot a lot of film for local bands and touring bands that traveled through Orange County, using flash and long exposure tricks for creating stage light painting elements and motion dynamics.

 Over the past 20 years playing music and seeing the world I continued to capture more lifestyle and street photos.
 Ultimately, finding more interest in video production while importing my passion for still photography.

 As of late, I’ve been a Creative Director for the past 5 years working in Non-Profit work and curating custom jobs on the side.
-At this point, I truly enjoy photography that tells story.
-In particular I am an adoptive parent to a child with Down Syndrome, and I especially enjoy capturing and sharing our journey on social media.
+At this point, I truly enjoy photography that tells a story.
+In particular, I am an adoptive parent to a child with Down Syndrome, and I especially enjoy capturing and sharing our journey on social media.
 I also especially love nature and landscape photography.
 Living in Southern California I am immersed in the beauty around us and truly love organic elements.

 I primarily shoot digital these days.
 I particularly love the recent development in full frame mirrorless technology offered by Sony and the Alpha series. (a7sii, a7rii, a9 etc.)

 What was the inspiration behind the image you chose to print?